-Spending a night on a pirate ship sounded incredibly exciting, and totally appealed to the ex drama teacher in me, but the reality of convincing my 11yo to dress up, my 9yo to play along nicely with the actors in a confined space and eat Tudor stew, then sleeping pretty rough as forty year olds, seemed well, a big ask at the end of half term when we were a bit frazzled.
+The Golden Hinde Sleepover sounded incredibly exciting, and totally appealed to the ex-drama teacher in me.
+However, the reality of convincing my 11yo to dress up, my 9yo to play along nicely with the actors in a confined space and eat Tudor stew, then sleeping pretty rough as forty year olds, seemed a big ask at the end of half term when we were a bit frazzled.

 I WAS SO WRONG.

-Our whole experience of sleeping over on the replica of The Golden Hinde – Sir Francis Drake’s ship that circumnavigated the globe – was utterly, spellbindingly, amazingly brilliant and fed my soul so much.
+Our whole experience of sleeping over on the replica of The Golden Hinde – Sir Francis Drake’s ship that circumnavigated the globe – was utterly, spellbindingly, amazingly brilliant.
+It totally fed my soul!
 We all need to laugh, play, time travel and to wake up in charge of a pirate ship heading out onto the Thames.

 The actors were high energy, full of laughs and so skilled at keeping kids engaged through character, action and humour.
 They turned kids to putty in their hands, even the most defiant and uncertain ones.
 The youngest became lovingly referred to as “Biscuits” the most unruly became the top swordsmen.
 It was all one big gloriously funny game.
 I loved how they used brain gym, and other more subtle tricks to really help everyone to stay focussed.

 A lot of laughs.
 History is vile, bizarre and incredible.
 It’s also a brilliant source of toilet humour, bodily functions and well, howling with laughter at the thought of the Barber Surgeon sticking leeches on Dad’s private parts.
-That is of course what the Tudors would have done to anyone with the star sign Scorpio, because their sting is in their tail.
+Tudor treatment for anyone with the star sign Scorpio, because their sting is in their tail!

 Totally onboard.
-My 9yo more than happily ate all the stew despite knowing we had emergency rations for him, because ‘I know there won’t be anything else and we have battles to fight with the Spanish’.
-It was actually a very child friendly stew of large chunks of potato and carrot.
+My 9yo more than happily ate all the stew despite knowing we had emergency rations for him.
+‘I know there won’t be anything else and we have battles to fight with the Spanish’.
+It was actually a very child friendly stew consisting of large chunks of potato and carrot.

 He was totally immersed in living history and lapping up everything the actors had to say too, especially the sword fighting, canon firing and toilet humour.
 He made immediate friends with another boy his age and decided the gunner was his hero.